3beca/clickhouse/README.md

 ## Test

-To run the test suite you need to have a running instance of Click House.
+To run the test suite you need to have a running instance of ClickHouse.
 For that you can use the docker-compose in the root of the repository.

 Run: